AndriiChipets/SchoolConsoleApp-Plain-JDBC-/README.md

 * Created the MANY-TO-MANY relation between STUDENTS and COURSES tables.
 Randomly assigned from 1 to 3 courses for each student

 3 Wrote SQL Queries, it is available from the console menu:
-a.
-Find all groups with less or equal students’ number
+* Find all groups with less or equal students’ number
-b.
-Find all students related to the course with the given name
+* Find all students related to the course with the given name
-c.
-Add a new student
+* Add a new student
-d.
-Delete a student by the STUDENT_ID
+* Delete a student by the STUDENT_ID
-e.
-Add a student to the course (from a list)
+* Add a student to the course (from a list)
-f.
-Remove the student from one of their courses.
+* Remove the student from one of their courses.